-The underwriters do not expect sales to discretionary accounts to exceed 5% of the total number of common shares offered by this prospectus.
+The underwriters do not expect sales to discretionary accounts to exceed \$ of the total number of common shares offered by this prospectus.

 Prior to this offering, there has been no public market for the common shares of Entegris.
-The initial public offering price was negotiated among the history of, and the prospects for, Entegris and the industry in which it competes;
+The initial public offering price was negotiated among Entegris and the underwriters.
+Among the factors considered in such negotiations were:

+the history of, and the prospects for, Entegris and the industry in which it competes;